For Her Blue-Chip Gallery Debut, Rising Artist Brook Hsu Paints Her Own Vision of the Wild West

 “All these narratives kept tying into more narratives, making links between the history of painting as well as my own story,” she said.
 “It was almost random to me that I grew up in Oklahoma, but it’s a big part of me, too.
 Even though I left when I was 19, the place still feels so present in all of my works no matter what.”

-For the past two years, Hsu has been living part time in Pinedale, Wyoming (she still keeps a studio in New York) and has spent countless hours reading at the local library.
+For the past two years, Hsu has been living part-time in Pinedale, Wyoming (she still keeps a studio in New York) and has spent countless hours reading at the local library.
 There, the local art books are mainly rooted in Western expansion, she told me.
 “The first images of the West, which helped establish the national parks and helped advertise for Western expansion, are often credited to the influence of British painters, to Turner and Constable.
 But there was a connection, for some of the artists, to Albert Bierstadt, and the German academy and history painting.
 Germany and Americans have these repeated exchanges.”

 In the works that have arisen from this stew of research, she pulls from everything from her own interpretation of Thomas Cole’s 1826 painting View from Mount Holyoke, Northampton, Massachusetts, after a Thunderstorm—The Oxbow to a reference to the scene in The Silence of the Lambs in which Hannibal Lecter tells Clarice to see Titian’s Flaying of Marsyas (1570-76) at the National Gallery of Art.
-They also reference landscapes Hsu has directly interacted with.
+They also reference landscapes with which Hsu has directly interacted.
 (It might be surprising to some that these paintings are the first time Hsu is painting real, rather than imagined, landscapes).

 Brook Hsu, Flaying of Marsyas (2024). © Brook Hsu Courtesy of the artist and Gladstone Gallery.
 Photo: David Regen.